 European shares pause near record high with eyes on U.S. inflation data

+European technology stocks .SX8P, retail .SXRP and travel-related .SXTP stocks were among the biggest gainers by 0745 GMT.

-Global stock markets have come under pressure since March from rising U.S. bond yields, which have hit 14-month highs on expectations that a raft of fiscal and monetary stimulus, coupled with a faster-than-expected economic rebound, would lead to a jump in inflation.
-US/
+The benchmark STOXX 600 has surged to record highs this month after coming under pressure in March from rising bond yields, as central banks globally maintained an accommodative stance on monetary policy despite fears of a jump in inflation.

-Focus on Tuesday will be on U.S. consumer price data, due to be published at 1230 GMT.
-The consumer price index is expected to have risen 0.5% in March following a 0.4% gain in the previous month.
+Data due at 1230 GMT is likely to show the U.S. consumer price index (CPI) edged up 0.5% in March following a 0.4% gain in the previous month.

+"Markets have become complacent about the inflation question, justifying it as the Street becoming more 'comfortable' with rising inflation," said Jeffrey Halley, senior market analyst at OANDA.

+"We will see how 'comfortable' markets really are if the CPI prints are much higher than expected.
+I suspect bond yields will jump along with the dollar in that event".

+Attention this week will be on the start of the first-quarter corporate earnings season, with major U.S. banks JPMorgan Chase & Co JPM.N and Goldman Sachs Group Inc GS.N due to report results on Wednesday.

+European earnings will kick into higher gear later in April and analysts expect a 47.4% jump in earnings for STOXX 600 companies, according to Refinitiv IBES data.
+Much of the support is likely to come from consumer cyclicals and industrial firms.

-Swedish IT solutions provider Dustin DUST.ST jumped 8.4% after it said it would buy Centralpoint, a seller of hardware and software in the Benelux region, for 425 million euros ($505.6 million).
+In company news, Swedish IT solutions provider Dustin DUST.ST rose 3.5% after it said it would buy Centralpoint, a seller of hardware and software in the Benelux region, for 425 million euros ($505.6 million).

 (Reporting by Sagarika Jaisinghani in Bengaluru; Editing by Shounak Dasgupta)